OctopusDeploy/docs/docs/octopus-rest-api/examples/reports/project-permissions-report.md

 - Wildcard or `*` will return all spaces/projects/users matching the wildcard search.
 - Specific name will only show the exact matchin spaces/projects/users.

 The filters support comma-separated entries.
-Setting the User Filter to `Test,Bob*` will find all users with the display name of Test or that start with Bob.
+Setting the User Filter to `Test,Bob*` will find all users with the display name of `Test` or that start with `Bob`.

 !include <project-permissions-report>